-A recent addition to the portfolios, NICE Ltd. is an Israel-based Contact Center-as-a-Service (CCaaS) provider.
+NICE Ltd. is an Israeli-based Contact Center-as-a-Service (CCaaS) provider.
 NICE maintains dual headquarters in Israel and the United States, with a customer base that is predominantly in the U.S.

 NICE has evolved alongside changing technology and customer requirements.
-Historically, the company provided software and services to help enterprises manage on-premise customer contact centre.
+Historically, the company provided software and services to help enterprises manage on-premise customer contact centers.
 In this role, NICE was one of several software and hardware vendors offering tools to staff, manage, measure and evaluate call centre operations.
 The company was particularly strong in workforce engagement management (WEM) software, a critical component for effective contact centre operations.

 In recent years, CCaaS offerings have been increasingly adopted because they lower total cost of ownership, better integrate customer service channels and leverage automation, including AI.
-All of this enables a superior customer experience that can be applied to other areas of a business.
+All of this enables superior customer experience that can be utilised across other areas of the business.
 NICE responded to this shift by acquiring a leading CCaaS provider, inContact, in 2016.
 This acquisition gave NICE a nearly complete CCaaS solution, and as cloud-based offerings grew at the expense of on-premise systems, NICE benefited from higher revenue per licensed seat.
 The market rewarded this industry-leading position with strong valuation multiples.